mastanca/webtask-workshop/modules/hello-editor.md

 That URL can now easily be plugged in as a Webhook.
 You can try that out using one of our favorite Webhook based services, [Github](https://github.com).

-- Modify the code of your Webtask and change the `console.log` statement to write `Webhook Invoked`.
+- Modify the code of your webtask and change the `console.log` statement to write `Webhook Invoked`.
 - Click on the `save` button.

 Your code should look like this: